The rare and exclusive Toyota Land Cruiser is an excellent $50,000 SUV — for which Toyota unfortunately wants $85,000.

 Comfort certainly is not in short supply in the Land Cruiser.
 It’s not a big step up into the large, comfortable leather seats, and once you’re there, the view out in all directions is commanding.
 The low belt line and high seating position evoke the feeling of a Land Rover LR4.
 There’s plenty of width and headroom for front-seat occupants, but styling is a little plain — there isn’t much that’s visually interesting inside the Land Cruiser, especially when compared with the artful interiors found on its premium competitors.
 Materials quality is high, but at these prices, it really should be luxurious as well.

 Backseat room is problematic, due to a complete lack of toe room.
 There’s average legroom in the second row, but the mechanisms for the front seats mean you can’t slide your feet underneath them at all, which makes for an uncomfortable experience.
 The third row is suitable for children or for adults over short distances; the position of the seats so close to the floor means you’re sitting with your knees up around your chest.
-That third row seating folds up in a unique and old-school way, separating in the middle and folding up against the sides of the cargo area instead of storing in the cargo floor like in most modern three-row SUVs.
+That third row folds up in a unique and old-school way, separating in the middle and folding up against the sides of the cargo area instead of storing in the cargo floor like in most modern three-row SUVs.
 This impedes total cargo room, as the seats never truly disappear.
 The second row also does not fold flat, requiring the seats to be tumbled forward and tethered to the B-pillars to get them up and out of the way.
-The third-row seating can be removed completely, but then you’re forced to figure out a place to safely stow them.
+The third-row seats can be removed completely, but then you’re forced to figure out a place to safely stow them.

 While the seating configuration is quite a throwback, the updated multimedia system is not.
 A new 9-inch touch-screen is bright, large and mounted nice and high in the dash.
 It’s easy to read and use while driving, thanks to this position and the latest Toyota Entune system, which includes standard navigation.
 For family-minded shoppers, the system features two 11.9-inch screens on the front seatbacks for the second-row entertainment system.
 Controls for most other systems are similarly easy to find and use, such as the climate controls, but the four-wheel-drive system controls are arranged rather haphazardly along the center console and dash.
 Some of the safety feature switches also are hard to find and use; they are located low and to the left of the steering wheel.
 Neither Apple CarPlay nor Android Auto is offered in the Land Cruiser, but a 14-speaker JBL audio system is standard.
 It doesn’t sound as clear or strong, however, as some competing systems.

-The Toyota Land Cruiser’s size means it can carry a lot of goods, but as mentioned earlier, the cargo area is compromised by the way in which the third-row seats fold and the lack of a power liftgate, even at this price.
+The Land Cruiser’s size means it can carry a lot of goods, but as mentioned earlier, the cargo area is compromised by the way in which the third-row seats fold and the lack of a power liftgate, even at this price.
 The tailgate is a two-piece affair, and it’s pretty easy to use, but shorter buyers may have a stretch to reach the opened upper portion.
 The cargo area features 16.1 cubic feet of room behind the third row, 43 cubic feet with the third row stowed and 81.7 cubic feet in total with the second row folded and the rear seats removed completely.
 This is a bit more than the smaller, five-seat Range Rover, which features 32.1 cubic feet behind its backseat and maxes out at 71.7 cubic feet.
-The GMC Yukon Denali has more room thanks to its greater width – 15.3 cubic feet behind the third row, 51.7 behind the second and 94.7 with all seats stowed.
+The GMC Yukon Denali has more room thanks to its greater width — 15.3 cubic feet behind the third row, 51.7 behind the second and 94.7 with all seats stowed.
 The Mercedes-Benz GLS also is larger than the Land Cruiser, with 16.0 cubic feet behind the third row, 49.4 behind the second row and 93.8 maximum.
 And unlike the Land Cruiser, the Mercedes-Benz and GMC achieve these maximum measurements with their seats in the vehicles, no need to remove anything.

-Several new electronic safety systems for 2016 bring the Toyota Land Cruiser onto a more competitive footing with its rivals.
+Several new electronic safety systems for 2016 bring the Land Cruiser onto a more competitive footing with its rivals.
 The Land Cruiser has not been crash-tested by the National Highway Safety Administration or the Insurance Institute for Highway Safety, but if it ever is, the results will be here.
-A host of new collision mitigation systems have been added as standard equipment, such as forward pre-collision warning with automatic emergency braking and pedestrian detection, lane departure warning and adaptive cruise control.
+A host of new collision mitigation systems have been added as standard equipment, such as forward collision warning with automatic emergency braking and pedestrian detection, lane departure warning and adaptive cruise control.
 A new blind spot warning and rear cross-traffic alert also are standard, as is a backup camera.
 See all of the Land Cruiser’s safety features here.

 The nice part about a Land Cruiser is that the exorbitant price buys you a truck that’s fully loaded — there are no factory options.
 The only thing you can specify that will add cost to the bottom line is Blizzard Pearl white paint for $395.
 My test vehicle included some dealer accessories including all-weather floor mats, rear-seat wireless headphones and a cargo net, which brought the price up from the standard $84,820 to an as-tested $85,199 including delivery.
 That’s a whole lot of coin for any kind of vehicle from a mass-market brand.

-To match the Toyota Land Cruiser’s off-road chops, one might opt for the Land Rover Range Rover.
-It’s smaller than the Toyota Land Cruiser and has less power, but it’s decidedly more upscale inside and comes with an air suspension and enough electronically controlled four-wheel ability to get through spaces that the Land Cruiser can’t.
+To match the Land Cruiser’s off-road chops, one might opt for the Land Rover Range Rover.
+It’s smaller than the Land Cruiser and has less power, but it’s decidedly more upscale inside and comes with an air suspension and enough electronically controlled four-wheel ability to get through spaces that the Land Cruiser can’t.
 It’s even priced similarly, starting at $85,945, but for that money you get a far more attractive, modern vehicle.
-If you’d like something with a body type that flies under the radar like the Toyota Land Cruiser but still trumps it in luxury and on-road manners, the GMC Yukon Denali is a relative bargain.
+If you’d like something that flies under the radar like the Land Cruiser but still trumps it in luxury and on-road manners, the GMC Yukon Denali is a relative bargain.
 Starting at $69,520, it features a magnetic adaptive suspension that does a fantastic job of soaking up road imperfections, has a lot more passenger room and gets better fuel economy.
 If you’d like something from a luxury brand, the Mercedes-Benz GLS has been redesigned for 2017.
 Featuring a turbocharged diesel V-6 as a base engine, it also offers a turbo V-6 gas engine or naturally aspirated V-8 as an option.
 It’s almost as big as the Yukon inside but has better road manners than the Toyota.
-One downside – options are pricey, and tend to bump the price of a GLS 450 well above the $69,625 starting price.
+One downside — options are pricey, and tend to bump the price of a GLS 450 well above the $69,625 starting price.
 Compare all four models here.